GianpaoloBranca/SoftwareEng2/scratches/DD/DD.md

 ![](./images/BCE_Operator.png){#id .class width=100% height=100%}\

-# Tools
+# 5 Tools

-- Atom (with MarkDown Preview Plus package) for writing Pandoc MarkDown with syntax highlighting and the preview feature.
+- Atom (with MarkDown Preview Plus package) for writing Pandoc MarkDown with syntax highlighting and the preview features.
-- Pandoc to craft the LaTeX document from the MD one and the pdf from the LaTeX.
+- Pandoc to craft the pdf from the MarkDown document.
-- TexShop to edit the LaTeX document
 - Signavio for the user interface related diagrams.
 - Astah for the other diagrams.

-# 5 Effort spent
+# 6 Effort spent